-Procedures to be used to ensure impartial decision making: To ensure that the funds will not impact impartial decision-making, the following procedures, mandated from Headquarters, U.S. Army Corps of Engineers, would apply to all cases using additional funds provided by the participating non-Federal public entities:
+Procedures to be used to ensure impartial decision-making: To ensure that the funds will not impact impartial decision-making, the following procedures, mandated from Headquarters, U.S. Army Corps of Engineers, would apply to all cases using additional funds provided by the participating non-Federal public entities:

-- a.
-All final permit decisions for cases where these funds are used must be reviewed at least by one level above the decision maker, unless the decision maker is the District Commander. - b.
-All final permit decisions for cases where these funds are used will be made available on the Los Angeles District Regulatory web page. - c.
-The Los Angeles District will not eliminate any procedures or decisions that would otherwise be required for that type of project and permit application under consideration. - d.
-The Los Angeles District must comply with all applicable laws and regulations. - e.
-Funds will only be expended to expedite the final decision on the permit application.
+a.
+All final permit decisions for cases where these funds are used must be reviewed at least by one level above the decision maker, unless the decision maker is the District Commander.

+b.
+All final permit decisions for cases where these funds are used will be made available on the Los Angeles District Regulatory web page.

+c.
+The Los Angeles District will not eliminate any procedures or decisions that would otherwise be required for that type of project and permit application under consideration.

+d.
+The Los Angeles District must comply with all applicable laws and regulations.

+e.
+Funds will only be expended to provide priority review of the participating non-Federal entity's permit applications.
 Funds will not be expended for the review of the decision maker's decision.
-If contracts are used to develop decision documents, such decision documents must be drafts only and be reviewed and adopted by the Corps regulatory program employees, before the decision is made.
+If contracts are used to develop decision documents, such decision documents must be drafts only and be reviewed and adopted by the Corps regulatory program employees before the decision is made.

-The benefits non-Federal public entities would receive from their funds: In general, the workload of the Los Angeles District Regulatory Division has increased significantly due to listing of various species and their designated critical habitat under the Endangered Species Act (ESA) over the last five years.
-The large number of projects, combined with increased concern over water quality parameters, endangered species, wetlands, and response to emergencies have also increased the workload of the Los Angeles District Regulatory Division.
-The resulting backlog of applications has increased as well as the average permit application processing time.
+The benefits non-Federal public entities would receive from their funds: In general, the workload of the Los Angeles District Regulatory Division has increased significantly over the last five years.

 Section 214 of WRDA 2000 is designed to enable the Los Angeles District regulatory program to expedite the processing of public projects.
 Participating agencies can expect some of their permit applications to receive expedited handling, and to the degree we consider it appropriate, they can set priorities.
 Their augmentation of our regulatory budget would allow us to hire additional people, increasing the size of the pool from which we would assign people to expedite these applications.
-The result for participants should be streamlined permit processing, new tools to resolve ESA issues, and a more predictable time-line for obtaining permit authorizations.
+The result for participants should be streamlined permit processing, new tools to resolve controversial issues, and a more predictable time-line for obtaining permit authorizations.

-Impacts to the Regulatory Program: We do not expect this method of expediting the permit review of certain public projects to negatively impact the Los Angeles District's regulatory program, or to increase the waiting time for permit evaluations that are not subsidized by funds contributed by non-Federal public agencies.
+Impacts to the Regulatory Program: We do not expect this method of expediting the permit review of certain public projects to negatively impact the Los Angeles District's regulatory program or to increase the waiting time for permit evaluations that are not subsidized by funds contributed by non-Federal public agencies.
 Reference documents and programmatic tools developed by public entity funding will also be available to the general public.
 We expect the benefits of implementing this program to translate into an enhanced evaluation capability for all participants.

-Consideration of Comments: This public notice has a 14-day comment period.
+Consideration of Comments: This public notice has a 15-day comment period.
 Following the review of comments received, the Los Angeles District Commander will determine if acceptance and expenditure of the funds is in compliance with Section 214 of WRDA 2000.
-If the District Commander determines, after considering public comments, that the acceptance and expenditure of the funds is in compliance with the Act and is not otherwise contrary to the general public interest, the Los Angeles District will proceed to accept and expend such funds from SANDAG.
+If the District Commander determines, after considering public comments, that the acceptance and expenditure of the funds is in compliance with the Act and is not otherwise contrary to the general public interest, the Los Angeles District will proceed to accept and expend such funds from PCRFCD and RTA.
 Funds will be accepted only if the public interest is better served through cost-effectiveness, enhanced evaluation capability, streamlined permit processing, or other appropriate justification.
 A final public notice will be issued regarding the District Commander's decision.
 Beyond that, no new public notice will be issued if a participating non-Federal public entity increases the amount of funds previously furnished, provided that the purpose remains the same.